NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Actions/Bestial Clarity.md

 **Effect** Your bestial manifestation becomes more pronounced, and your mind gains a flash of clarity as your instincts take over.
 You can reroll the triggering saving throw with a +2 circumstance bonus, but you must use the new result.
 This is a fortune effect.

-*Source: Pathfinder Lost Omens: Firebrands*
+*Source: Pathfinder Lost Omens Firebrands*
 *OGL*